-I am a Fellow of the Australian Market and Social Research Society (AMSRS) and an AMSRS Board Director, with a long history of promoting innovation and high intellectual and ethical standards in research.
+I am a researcher.
+I am a Fellow of The Research Society and a Board Director, with a long history of promoting innovation and high intellectual and ethical standards in research.

-To my work, I bring expertise in cultural insight, in-depth understanding of language and a commitment to new thinking about the mind.
-Ia m currently studying psychological anthropology (in my spare time)
+- To my work, I bring an in-depth understanding of language and a commitment to new thinking about the mind.

-I started Susan Bell Research in 1994, knowing that working in a boutique agency would give me the opportunity to work on projects which suited my skill-set, and with clients and colleagues of my choosing - so I love my work!
+- I love my work!
+I started Susan Bell Research in 1994, knowing that working in a boutique agency would give me the opportunity to work on projects which suited my skill-set, and with clients and colleagues of my choosing.
+I work with each client personally.

 - A recognised authority and highly experienced practitioner in qualitative research.